benyakirten/array-stream-plus/README.md

 });
 ```

+More complete docs can be seen on the [GitHub Pages](https://benyakirten.github.io/array-stream-plus/).

 ## Benchmarks

 A writeup of benchmarks is available [here](./BENCHMARK.md).
 The conclusion: use native array methods if you like functional programming and care about performance.